 Drill is a team by taking part in this team cadets are, physically fit (including mostly curl-ups, push-ups, & for those who run the relays they need to be fast at running short distance), academically smart (be knowledgeable of DOD Chain of Command & NS1-3 & Cadet Field Manual for the ones who are competing in the academic exam), and be able to drill.
 In drill, you will do things such as Columns, Flanks, Phases, Salutes, & other marching and stationary drill.
 Through drill, the cadet will learn good leadership skills, discipline, along with several other life-long skills.
 Drill consists of Basic Armed, Basic Unarmed, Armed Exhibition, Unarmed Exhibition, Athletics, and also an academic test.
 Unarmed drill is done without the drill rifles and Armed drill is done with the rifles.

 During the summer camp is help for new drill members and returning drill members.
 There is no fee for Drill camp.
 Check the calendar of events for dates, times and more information.
 Drill team tryouts will be held once school starts, check with GySgt Erwin for dates and times.
-Drill team dues are $150.00 annually per cadet.
+See Gunny regarding Drill Team dues.

 GySgt Erwin is the coach of the Parkview Drill Team & Color Guard.
 Should you have any questions about Drill Team or Color Guard you can use the contact button below for GySgt Erwin.
 To request cadets for Color Guard use "Request Cadet for Service" button below, and allow 72 hours for a response.